sareamato/sareamato/README.md

 -  Hi, I’m @sareamato
 -  I’m currently a Master's Student coding in Python and Java
--  The code in this repository includes projects done while at University of Pittsburgh SCI - some were collaborative and/or had shells provided/
+-  The code in this repository includes projects done while at University of Pittsburgh SCI - some were collaborative and/or had shells provided

 <!---